tj5miniop/hyperion/README.md

-# Hyperion - A Fedora Atomic Desktop using the COSMIC DESKTOP environment, based on Universal Blue (Possibly Bazzite)
+# Hyperion - My current Desktop - A slightly modified variant of the latest branch of Bazzite, tweaked for better stability with new included flatpaks.

+In the future -
+I am hoping to migrate to COSMIC once bazzite has, or make GNOME perform Slightly better on Fedora